 Refer to pages 14, 15 and 16 for details of impact of our activities on the environment and our performance in this area.

-Refer to pages 25 and 26 for our principal risks in relation to the environment and our actions to mitigate those risks.
+Refer to page 25 for our principal risks in relation to the environment and our actions to mitigate those risks.

 - Employees